vippsas/vipps-recurring-api/README.md

 and have completed some additional KYC checks required by Finanstilsynet.
-Vipps is required to perform some extra compliance checks before activating the Vipps Recurring API. please order “Vipps Faste betalinger on [portal.vipps.no](https://portal.vipps.no) to get access to the Recurring API in production.
+Vipps is required to perform some extra compliance checks before activating the Vipps Recurring API. please order “Vipps Faste betalinger" on [portal.vipps.no](https://portal.vipps.no) to get access to the Recurring API in production.